ScrutiNews/proposal/Scrutinews Proposal/README.md

 Original Author: John Durrant, February 2018

 #### Contributors:
-Other contributors to this document will be recognised here, see 'Document Updates' below
+Other contributors to this document will be recognised here, see 'Document Updates' below<br/><br/>

 -----